radian-software/selectrum/README.md

 standard text search interface found in almost every other modern piece of software, such as web browsers.
 The result is [CTRLF](https://github.com/raxod502/ctrlf).

+Note that there is the [Consult](https://github.com/minad/consult) package, which includes a Swiper-like command.